AppliedEllipsis/pyACR1252U/how to setup your environment.md

  - Get the version of pyscard for your environment or compile it.
 I get the pyscard binaries/artifacts from https://ci.appveyor.com/project/LudovicRousseau/pyscard
  - click the release for the right python version and architecture, then click artifacts tab, download the whl file and install with pip

+**For Creating EXE reuirements**
+ - pip install cx_freeze

+**For Creating EXE**
+ - delete the *build* folder
+ - update **# change this for yoru QT version** section in setup.py to your QT version folder.
+ - change directory to the project folder, example cmd: **"cd /D Z:\projects\NFC\py\"**
+ - python setup.py build
+    - your exe package will be in the *build* folder
+- python setup.py bdist_msi
+    - your msi install package will be in the *dist* folder